boudicca-events/boudicca.events/docs/SEMANTIC_CONVENTIONS.md

 ### Internal Properties

-The property name prefix `internal.*` is reserved by Boudicca for internal properties needed and will be silently discarded if ingested.
+The property name prefix `boudicca.*` is reserved by Boudicca for internal properties needed and will be silently discarded if ingested.